-Impact No. Mitigation measures Design Construction Operation Non-Aboriginal heritage 5.13.1 Comply with section 7.2 Non-Aboriginal heritage of NS174C Environmental Handbook. ~ 5.13.2 All workers to be made aware of sensitive areas and the need to avoid impacts. ~ 5.13.3 No physical alterations to heritage items ✓ 5.13.4 No impacts to actual or potential heritage items eg sandstone gutters, sandstone walls ~ 5.13.5 No excavations within an archaeological area. ✓ 5.13.6 All works to cease if potential heritage is discovered.
+Impact No. Mitigation measures uß Construction Operation Design Cons Oper Non-Aboriginal heritage 5.13.1 Comply with section 6.2 Non-Aboriginal heritage of NS174C Environmental Handbook. ✓ ✓ 5.13.2 All workers to be made aware of sensitive areas and the need to avoid impacts. ✓ ✓ 5.13.3 No physical alterations to heritage items ✓ 5.13.4 No impacts to potential heritage items eg sandstone gutters, sandstone walls ✓ 5.13.5 No excavations within those two identified archaeological areas outlined above and further documented in Appendix F without monitoring by an archaeologist under the framework of an Archaeological Research Design, consistent with the excavation exception permit requirements set out by Heritage NSW ✓ √ 5.13.6 All other work areas should be excavated under an Unexpected Finds Procedure, as provided for in the Historical Archaeological Assessment and Impact Statement (Appendix F) √ ✓ 5.13.7 All works to cease if potential heritage is discovered.
 Access should be restricted and Supervisor notified to ensure regulator is contacted.
-Ausgrid employees should contact Ausgrid Environmental Services on 9394 6659. ~ 5.13.7 Barricades or equivalent to be used to prevent damage to the heritage item and the location of the item should be highlighted to all construction personnel as part of the site induction. ~ 5.13.8 Undertake a dilapidation survey of the heritage listed building prior to the commencement of works. ✓ ✓ ✓ ~ 5.13.9 Non-destructive exploratory excavation (slit trench field book recordings) is to be carried out in Cook Avenue, at the intersection of Solander Road and Colenso Crescent to better define the location of Birds Gully SWC No.10.
-Once defined, civil works to facilitate the proposal would be undertaken to ensure no more than minimal impact to the stormwater channel during construction. ~ Visual and 5.14.1 Consult with affected stakeholders about the proposal. ✓ $\checkmark$ aesthetics 5.14.2 The cables would be installed underground within existing roadways. $\checkmark$ $\checkmark$ 5.14.3 Reinstate the roadways post works to a suitable condition. ✓ Traffic and access 5.15.1 Where works are proposed on a classified road, consent is required under section 138(1) of the Roads Act 1993.
-To apply for a section 138 consent, write to TfNSW for classified state roads or the relevant local council for classified regional roads to request approval, providing a description of the work and including a plan showing the extent of the works.
-An ROL must be obtained from TfNSW if working on a classified Road, a ~ total road closure or within 100m of traffic lights.
+Ausgrid employees should contact Ausgrid Environmental Services on 9394 6659. ✓ ✓ 5.13.8 Barricades or equivalent to be used to prevent damage to the heritage item and the location of the item should be highlighted to all construction personnel as part of the site induction. √ 5.13.9 Undertake a dilapidation survey of the heritage listed building prior to the commencement of works if deemed to be at risk of impact. √ Visual and 5.14.1 Consult with affected stakeholders about the proposal. ✓ ✓ aesthetics 5.14.2 The cables would be installed underground within existing roadways. ✓ ✓ 5.14.3 Reinstate the roadways post works to a suitable condition. ✓ Traffic and access 5.15.1 Where works are proposed on a classified road, consent is required under section 138(1) of the Roads Act 1993.
+To apply for a section 138 consent, write to TfNSW for classified state roads or the relevant local council for classified regional roads to request approval, providing a description of the work and including a plan showing the extent of the works. √ √ An ROL must be obtained from TfNSW if working on a classified Road, a total road closure or within 100m of traffic lights.
 5.15.2 All potentially affected residents and businesses are to be provided with 48 hours' notice of any access changes to properties.
-Where residents and businesses are directly affected by the work (eg their access will be restricted), one week's notice must be given. ~ 5.15.3 Reinstate roads post works in consultation with council/TfNSW. ✓ Social and economic 5.16.1 EMF, noise, visual and traffic mitigation measure as outlined in Section 5 of the REF would reduce potential impacts on the surrounding community. • • •
+Where residents and businesses are directly affected by the work (eg their access will be restricted), one week's notice must be given. √ ✓ 5.15.3 Reinstate roads post works in consultation with council/TfNSW. ✓ Social and economic 5.16.1 EMF, noise, visual and traffic mitigation measure as outlined in Section 5 of the REF would reduce potential impacts on the surrounding community. ✓ √ ✓